 My network (subnet) only: A more secure setting than Any computer.
 Only computers on the local subnet of your network can connect to the program or port.

-Using the Windows Firewall with Advanced Security Snap-in
+Use the Windows Firewall with Advanced Security snap-in

 Advanced firewall settings can be configured by using the Windows Firewall with Advanced Security MMC snap-in.
 The snap-in includes a rule wizard and settings that aren't available in the Windows Firewall item in Control Panel.
 These settings include: